Factoshi/factoidd/README.md

 aggregators.
 Which price is accurate?
 The aggregator with more exchanges, or the aggregator with exchanges that you as a user can actually access to sell your FCT?
 The answer is not necessarily clear.

-To give you as much control as possible over prices, we have included the -b and -f options, which will allow you to specify which CryptoCompare exchanges to use for both the price of FCT in BTC, and the price of BTC in your target fiat currency.
-Available exchanges can be found on [CryptoCompare.com](https://www.cryptocompare.com/).
-If you do not include these options, the price will default to CryptoCompare's aggregate of all listed exchanges.

 Finally, Factoid Address Monitord does have the ability to get prices in any fiat currency where CryptoCompare reports a market in BTC.
 However, unless your chosen